xyuae/Fullstack-project-quality-indicator/study/mongodb.md

 Note that the collection method on the database connection doesn't support promises and so a callback function is provided Instead.

 And after counting the documents; the application should close the connection with this method:
+Note that then also returns a promise (which is, in turn, resolved or rejected).
+The returned promise could be created in one of 4 ways:
+1. The funciton explicitly creates and returns a new promise(which will eventualy be resolved or rejected)
+2. The function returns another function call which, in turn, returns a promise (which will eventually be resulted or rejected)
+3. The function returns a value - which is automatically turned into a resolved promise.
+4. The function throws an error - which is automatically turned into a rejected promise.
+In this way, promises can be chained to perform a sequence of events (wher each stp waits on the resolution of the promise from the previous one).
+Using those 3 methods from db.js, it's now possible to implement a very simple application function:
+That function isn't part of the final applicaiton - the actual code will be covered in the next post - but jump ahead and look at routes/pop.js if you are curious.

+It's worth looking at the sampleCollection prototype method as it uses a databse /cursor/.
+This method fetches a random selection of documents - useful when you want to understand the typical format of the collection's documents.

+Note that collection.aggregate doesn't actually access the database - that's why its a syncrhonous call - instead, it returns a cursor.
+The cursor is then used to read the data from MongoDB by invoking its toArray method.
+As toArray reads from the database, it can take some time and so it is an asynchronous call, and a callback function must be provided.

+## The Rest API
+Many services provide a REST API so that clients (their own and those of 3rd parties) and other services can use the service in a well defined, lossely coupled manner.

+## Debugging Tips
+Developers working with browser-side javaScript benefit from the excellent tools built into modern browsers.
+Google's chrome developer tools which let you
+- Browse code (e.g. HTML and JS)
+- Add breakpionts
+- View & alter contents of variables
+- View and modify css styles
+- vew network messages
+0 Access the console- Check security details
+- Audit memory use, CPU, etc.